carbocation/interpose/README.md

 to create a more complicated/less compatible abstraction.
 Therefore, a goal of the project is also to create adaptors so that non-http.Handler compliant middleware can still be used.
-As an example of this, an adaptor for Negroni middleware is available, making **any middleware that is Negroni compliant also Interpose compliant**.
+As an example of this, an adaptor for Negroni middleware is available, meaning that **any middleware that is Negroni compliant is also Interpose compliant**.

 To use, first: